Introduction to Unmanned Aircraft Systems Regulation

 This course provides delegates with an understanding of the regulatory framework associated with the operation of unmanned aircraft systems (UAS).
 Delegates will gain knowledge and an understanding of the evolving regulations and how they apply to leisure and commercial UAS operations.
 Delegates will explore guidance on the requirements, operational and technical aspects and the risk-based processes underpinning the application and granting of authorisations for UAS operations.

-- An overview of the regulatory framework from ICAO to national and EASA regulation
+- An overview of the regulatory framework from ICAO to what was EASA and is now national UK regulation

 - Development of regulations